bismuthfoundation/hypernode/doc/Notes.md

-pos chain: no mining, no tx fee - marginal cost = 0 (chain can be pruned to reduce storage)
+pos chain: no mining, no tx fee - marginal cost = 0 (chain can be pruned to reduce storage) no tx fee = service messages are free and can be mandatory in every block

+no tx spam: only mn can send tx. only jurors can send specific messages. spammy mn are visible and can be voted down. bad behavior penalizes the actor. tx from a mn can also be throttled anyway, to avoid unvoluntary spam (bug?)

 No incentive in cheating: no bis, no direct advantage.
 Actions logged by everyone, will be seen and recorded.